sewangco/lab-p5-treasure-hunt/README.md

 The `main.js` (that you will not forget from importing in your html too) will contain the starter code to manipulate your canvas.

-To finish this iteration, you have to write the code of the `drawGrid` function.
+To finish this iteration, you have to write the code of the `drawGrid` function, inside the `Game` class.

 ## Iteration 2